naoty/MDViewer/README.md

 ## How to run

 - Rename `MDViewer/MDViewer-Info.plist.sample` to `MDViewer/MDViewer-Info.plist`.
+- Register a Dropbox application for your account and get app's key and secret.
 - substitute `APP_KEY` with your app's key on the plist.

 ```